MEET THE TEAM

 - Clinical Lead Sun Valley Medical Practice

-Dr Walton has been a GP for a long time but spent that most of that time in Tanzania, working in both a rural and city setting.
+Dr Walton has been a GP for a long time but spent most of that time in Tanzania, working in both a rural and city setting.
 So he has a good idea of what health inequalities look like in a variety of settings.
 Since returning to the UK in 2016 he has worked as a partner in a large merged practice of 20,000 patients before working with Hope Citadel Healthcare.
 He became a GP trainer in 2018 and currently supervise ST1 to ST3’s as well as supervising 5th year medical students to different medical student study modules.
 He is a full time GP and has a leadership role within the company.
 He acts as a GP mentor and a clinical lead within several of practices.
-He is married with three children, two being at university currently.
+He is married with three children, two currently studying at university.